The demise of Nikon and Canon DSLRs is a good thing

 This wasn't really surprising news, or perhaps news at all.
 Last month, Nikon announced that it was halting production on two of its best beginner DSLRs, the D3500 and D5600.
-Still, the idea that Nikon could soon be halting the production of its entire DSLR lineup was a new development – if not entirely true, according to Nikon.
+Still, the idea that Nikon could soon stop producing its entire DSLR lineup was a new development – if not entirely true, according to Nikon.

 In a statement (opens in new tab), Nikon branded the article "speculation" and said it "has made no announcement in this regard".
 Somewhat vaguely, it added that "Nikon is continuing the production, sales and service of digital SLR" cameras, without mentioning any particular models or anything about development.